dme26/website/content/configuration/_index.md

 Edit `/etc/camflow.ini` to modify the capture configuration.
 To apply a new configuration, reboot the machine.

-{{% block note %}}
+{{% block tip %}}
-Alternatively when developing policy you can experiment using `camflow` CLI (see `camflow -h`). policy defined through the CLI are not persisted in current release.
+Alternatively when developing policy you can experiment using `camflow` CLI (see `camflow -h`).
+Policies defined through the CLI are not persisted in current release.
 {{% /block %}}
+`